- Varicose veins are swollen blood vessels under your skin.

 What are varicose veins?

-What causes varicose veins?
+What are the symptoms of varicose veins?

-- have varicose veins in the family
+- have varicose veins in your family

-- are overweight
+- are obese

 - are pregnant or going through menopause